USS Reuben James (DD-245): Early service history

-Assigned to the US Atlantic Fleet, Reuben James was used in the Mediterranean Sea from 1921 to 1922 after she had gone from Newport, Rhode Island, on 30 November 1920, to Zelenika, Yugoslavia, and arrived on 18 December.
-During the spring and the summer of 1921, she operated in the Adriatic Sea and the Mediterranean out of Zelenika and Gruz (Dubrovnik), Yugoslavia and assisted refugees and participated in postwar investigations.
-In October 1921 at Le Havre, she joined the protected cruiser Olympia at ceremonies marking the return of the Unknown Soldier to the US.
+Assigned to the US Atlantic Fleet, Reuben James served in the Mediterranean Sea from 1921 to 1922 after she had left from Newport, Rhode Island, on 30 November 1920, to Zelenika, Yugoslavia, and arrived on 18 December.
+During the spring and the summer of 1921, she sailed in the Adriatic Sea and the Mediterranean out of Zelenika and Gruž (Dubrovnik), Yugoslavia and assisted refugees and participated in postwar investigations and the Allied occupation of the eastern Adriatic.
+In October 1921 at Le Havre, she joined the protected cruiser Olympia at ceremonies marking the return of the Unknown Soldier to the United States.
 At Danzig, from 29 October 1921 to 3 February 1922, she assisted the American Relief Administration in its efforts to relieve hunger and misery.
 After duty in the Mediterranean, she departed Gibraltar on 17 July.

 Then based at New York City, she patrolled the coast of Nicaragua to prevent the delivery of weapons to revolutionaries in early 1926.
 During the spring of 1929, she participated in fleet maneuvers that helped develop naval airpower.
 She was decommissioned at Philadelphia on 20 January 1931.
-Recommissioned on 9 March 1932, she again operated in the Atlantic Ocean and the Caribbean Sea by patrolling Cuban waters during the coup by Fulgencio Batista.
+She was recommissioned on 9 March 1932 and started operating again in the Atlantic Ocean and the Caribbean Sea by patrolling Cuban waters during the coup by Fulgencio Batista.
 She transferred to San Diego in 1934.
 After maneuvers that evaluated aircraft carriers, she returned to the Atlantic Fleet in January 1939.

 World War II

-Upon the beginning of World War II in Europe in September 1939, she was assigned to the Neutrality Patrol, which guarded the Atlantic and the Caribbean approaches to the American coast.
-In March 1941, Reuben James joined the force established to escort convoys sailing to Great Britain.
-The force escorted convoys as far as Iceland after which the convoys became the responsibility of British escorts.
-The force was based at Hvalfjordur, Iceland, and commanded by Lieutenant Commander Heywood Lane Edwards, the commander of the USS Reuen James.
+At the beginning of World War II in Europe in September 1939, Reuben James was assigned to the Neutrality Patrol, which guarded the Atlantic and the Caribbean approaches to the American coast.
+In March 1941, she joined the force established to escort convoys sailing to Great Britain.
+The force escorted convoys as far as Iceland, after which the convoys became the responsibility of British escorts.
+The force was based at Hvalfjörður, Iceland, and commanded by Lieutenant Commander Heywood Lane Edwards, the commander of Reuben James.
 On 23 October she sailed from Naval Station Argentia, Newfoundland, with four other destroyers, escorting eastbound Convoy HX 156.